WebOfTrust/ietf-oobi/draft-ssmith-oobi.md

 https://example.com/oobi/EaU6JR2nmwyZ-i0d8JZAoTNZH3ULvYAfSVPzhzS6b5CM?role=witness
 ~~~

-When the role is provided in the `iurl`, the AID (EID) of the the endpoint provider for that role would be discovered via the proof returned by querying the URL.
+When the role is provided in the `iurl`, the AID (EID) of the endpoint provider for that role would be discovered via the proof returned by querying the URL.
 The proof returned may indicate a different URL for that role.
 Thus a self-describing OOBI URL may act as a forwarding mechanism.

 To clarify, the minimum information in an OOBI is pair, `(url, aid)`.
 A compact representation of an OOBI leverages the namespacing of the URL itself to provide the AID.
-Furthermore the query string in the URL namespace may contain other information or hints such as the role of the service endpoint represented by the URL or a user friendly name.
+Furthermore, the query string in the URL namespace may contain other information or hints such as the role of the service endpoint represented by the URL or a user-friendly name.

 ## Well-Known